 - the quantity the seller is willing to sell

 - the price at which the seller would like to sell the gas

-Once the demand is aggregated, the Service Provider will draft an information sheet based on the information received from the buyers.
-This information sheet will represent a set of common simple requirements that will have to be met by the suppliers.
+Once the demand is aggregated, the Service Provider drafts an information sheet based on the information received from the buyers.
+This information sheet represents a set of common simple requirements that will have to be met by the suppliers.
 Any additional requirements will be part of the contractual negotiations outside AggregateEU, once the demand is matched.

-AggregateEU will provide the following information to potential buyers for each tender:
+AggregateEU provides the following information to potential buyers for each tender: